Your briefing on Wednesday - The New York Times - Up News Info

 Much remains unknown and mysterious about the coronavirus, but these are some of the things that we are pretty sure of, after half a year of living with this pandemic.
 Our health and science teams shared their views.
 Here are some of them:

 one) We will have to live with this for a long time.
-The virus has shown no signs of disappearing – we will probably be in this pandemic era for a year or more.
+The virus has shown no signs of disappearing.
+Chances are we are in this pandemic era for a year or more.

 2) You should wear a mask.
 The researchers know that even simple masks can effectively stop drops coming out of an infected user's nose or mouth.
 There is also mounting evidence that some types of masks protect you more than others, such as N95 masks.